scottcolfer/scottcolfer.github.io/_posts/2017-08-15-discovery-retro-themes.md

 - Does it need to be better?
 - Do teams need to be connected with it more consistently?

-### Time taken to complete a Discovery varies significantly
+### Time taken to complete a discovery varies significantly

-Most of the Discoveries we heard of took between 4 weeks and 3 months to complete but also heard of discoveries taking 6+ months.
+Most of the discoveries we heard of took between 4 weeks and 3 months to complete but also heard of discoveries taking 6+ months.

 Things we might want to explore: